MartinRovang/nnUNet_MedSeg/documentation/predictive_segmentation.md

 ```
 </details>

-The script will automatically use the model in the 'model' folder.
+The script will automatically use the model located in the `model` directory. nnUNet will then compute an average from various predictions, having previously chosen the best models from the folds.
+Users can find the resulting image mask they wanted in the `output_nnUNet_prediction` folder.

-Once this command is run, the script will process the images in `input_nnUNet_folder` using the selected model.
-After some time, the `output_nnUNet_predict` directory will have the predicted masks.
-These masks will retain exaclty the original image's name.

 ### Visualizing Results